hnryjmes/100-days-of-code/README.md

 1. DAY 59.
 Day one of ten of our two-week engineering project at @makersacademy.
 Building a Facebook clone using Ruby on Rails.
 First step: get familiar with Rails, get familiar with the project directory.
 This will be our last team project before final projects! #100DaysOfCode

+1. DAY 60.
+Another team day.
+It's been a significant change from our normal development style of understanding every piece of code as we go along.
+There's so much syntactic sugar in Rails it's difficult to say what's going on under the hood sometimes. #100DaysOfCode

 1.